HackSocNotts/hacksocnotts.github.io/content/events/2025-10-23-cpp-graduate-talk.md

 location: "Location TBA"
 ---

 Our first speaker event of the year!
-We will be joined by Oliver Rosten who is going to give a talk on agentic refactoring :)
+We will be joined by Oliver Rosten from Unity who is going to give a talk on agentic refactoring :)